kyma-project/website/src/6-accelerate-innovation-with-kyma.md

 - **Be open and extendable:** Using any Open Service Broker API specification-compatible service is a "plug and play" affair which gives you access to a catalog of reusable, integrated services for developers, both in-house and 3rd party.
 This allows you to use business services and technical backing services from different vendors to extend your existing applications.

-- **Be seamlessly connected:** Simplified approach to have secure connectivity between systems allows seamless API and event integration of the existing applications.
-It is possible to manage and orchestrate existing applications to build common extension solution even in heterogenous landscapes.
-Additionally, there is one connection with multiple possibilities.
+- **Be seamlessly connected:** The simplified approach to secure connectivity between systems allows seamless API and event integration of the existing applications.
+You can manage and orchestrate existing applications to build common extension solution even in heterogeneous landscapes.
+A single connection gives you multiple possibilities.

 - **Use any programming language:** It allows developers to develop microservices or serverless functions using any programming language of choice, thus allowing companies to have more options at hiring developers.